pprevos/r4h2o/manuscript/r4h2o_08_cleaning.md

 {width: 60%, align: middle}
-![Answers to Quiz four.](https://youtu.be/QyuVKWpkXIU)
+![Answers to Quiz four.](https://youtu.be/QyuVKWpkXIU) {/quiz}

-Before you proceed to the [next chapter](#customers), try and load a CSV file you use in your daily work and manipulate the data to practice your skills.
+## Further Study
-{/quiz}
+In the [next chapter](#customers), we further analyse the personal involvement data with some advanced techniques.